 It’s the simple, stress-free way to cross this critical item off your task list.

-- Advise & Consultation: Have questions?
-A legal plan lets you speak to an experienced estate planning attorney about an unlimited number of legal issues.
-If they're not available at the time, your attorney will always call you back in 4 business hours or less.
+- Advice & Consultation: Have questions?
+A legal plan lets you speak to an experienced estate planning attorney about an unlimited number of personal legal issues.
+If they're not available at the time, your provider attorney will always call you back in 4 business hours or less.

-- Power of Attorney: Your attorney can prepare a Power of Attorney and consult with you to ensure your family's health care wishes are protected.
+- Power of Attorney: Your provider attorney can prepare a Power of Attorney and consult with you about the document.

-- Annual Updates: Get an attorney to update your Will every year as your life changes, at no additional charge.
+- Annual Updates: Get a provider attorney to update your Will every year as your life changes, at no additional charge.